HarperFast/harper/README.md

 [Support](https://harperdb.io/docs/support/)

 ## Prerequisites
-Node.js v14.0.0 or higher.
-Our tested & fully supported Node.js version is 16.17.0
+Node.js 14.0.0 or higher.
+Our tested & fully supported Node.js version is 16.17.1

 HarperDB has been tested on the following platforms
 - Linux on AMD64
 - Linux on ARM64
 - MacOS on Intel
-- MacOS on Apple silicon
+- MacOS on Apple silicon (Rosetta AMD64 emulation required for Node.js versions older than Node.js 16)

 Other UNIX-like operating systems and other CPU architectures may be able to run HarperDB, but these have not been tested and may require the following
 - GCC